TheDamnedScientist/HE_HSBC_ML_APR_2023/readme.md

-# Hackerearch HSBC ML Hackathon submission #
+# Hackerearth HSBC ML Hackathon submission #

 This repository is intended for learning purposes.
 The code was written by me as a beginner in this field.
 Feel free to use it (if you are a beginner) or improve it (pro, ofcourse).